We value student feedback and use many methods to gather the student voice to enhance their experiences.

 Gathering postgraduate experience

 The Postgraduate Taught Experience Survey (PTES) is the only UK higher education sector-wide survey to gain insight from taught postgraduate students about their learning and teaching experience.
-We have been in the top 10 for student satisfaction for three consecutive years.
 We use the results to continually improve our programmes and the wider student experience.

 Postgraduate researchers provide feedback every two years on our supervision, progress monitoring and resources.
-Our Graduate School uses the results to highlight where we can improve their experience.
+Our Doctoral Academy uses the results to highlight where we can improve their experience.

 Listening to the student voice